moatom/moatom.github.io/index.md

   lightweight declarative stream processing library which proposes *complete stream fusion*;
   its processing runs in constant memory!

-  My vision is to provide solutions to real-world problems through high-quality software based on these techniques.
+  My vision is to provide solutions to real-world problems of software through these techniques.
+  Software is often too fragile, and maintaining it consumes a tremendous amount of the world's resources unnecessarily.
+  To protect humanity's productivity, I will lead the way in making software robust and resilient.
 </div>
 <style>
 .container {